A131 road

 The A131 road is a road in Essex, England.

+Route

-It runs from the A130 road (near Little Waltham) to the A134 road at Sudbury.
+It runs from the A12 (Boreham interchange J19) to the A134 road at Sudbury.
+The A131 runs north from Boreham interchange along Beaulieu Parkway then west along Channels Drive, then north again along Essex Regiment Way (formerly A130).
+It then takes its current route near Little Waltham.
 The A131 road by-passes Great Leighs, Young's End, Great Notley, then goes through the A120 road as the Braintree by-pass.
 It then meets the B1053 road (at the north end of the Braintree by-pass), goes through High Garrett, where it meets the A1017 road (coming off to the left) and Halstead (where it crosses the A1124 road).